 I find it hard to remember track names from George Duke’s Feel because the album is more than a collection of individual pieces — it’s a cohesive body of work that one should experience without interruption.
-The tight syncopated performance of George and his band create a sense of focus to every track, with ambient segues serving as a calm before the storm between intense moments on the record.
-George successfully uses an eclectic sound palette to create this album; incorporating many genres including soul, funk, afrobeat, jazz, rock, etc., to craft a broadly enjoyable listening experience.
+The tightly syncopated performance of George and his band creates a sense of focus to every track, with ambient segues serving as a calm before the storm between intense moments on the record.
+George successfully uses an eclectic sound palette to create this album, incorporating many genres (including soul, funk, afrobeat, jazz, rock, etc.) to craft a broadly enjoyable listening experience.
 There’s a little something on Feel for everyone.

 The album artwork is beautiful.
-Wilfried Sätty did an excellent job creating a colorful landscape to accompany the diverse sounds on Feel.
-I also find the floating gemstones add a mystique to the environment and sense of richness to the record that is alluring.
+Wilfried Sätty did an excellent job creating a colorful landscape to accompany Feel’s diverse sounds.
+The floating gemstones also add a mystique to the environment and an alluring sense of richness to the record.

 I often prefer the melodies and fast funky stylings offered by Feel as opposed to other records.
 In fact, George Duke clearly inspired this era of jazz funk experimentation; for example, Thundercat’s vocal and rapid play style is reminiscent of Duke’s falsetto vocals and fast-paced compositions.
 I always appreciate getting lost in Feel’s world and expanding my mind to what is possible in music.